suryasama008/RingsOfRealm/README.md

 ## Clone the repository:
 git clone [https://github.com/suryasama008/RingsOfRealm.git](https://github.com/suryasama008/RingsOfRealm.git)
-Navigate into the cloned repository: cd realm-of-rings
-Install the project dependencies: npm install
-To start the development server, run: npm run dev
-The application should open in your default web browser.

 1. Install [NodeJS](http://www.nodejs.org)
 2. Download this repo
 3. Open the command line of your choice and cd to a sample directory within this repo on your machine
 4. `npm install` - Installs packages
+5. cd RingsOfRealm
-5. `npm run dev` - Builds the project and launch a lite web server (webpack-dev-server).
+6. `npm run dev` - Builds the project and launch a lite web server (webpack-dev-server).
-6. Navigate to (http://localhost:3000/) if your browser doesn't open automatically.
+7. Navigate to (http://localhost:3000/) if your browser doesn't open automatically.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## PS
+For a better user experience you can unmute the music at the top right corner of the page.

 ## About the Developer
 I am a React enthusiast, passionate about turning ideas into robust products.
 I'm always eager to learn more about modern front-end technologies and improve my skills.